-However, studies done by Dr Sebi and other such experts in human health and nutrition, show that Fibromyalgia may in fact be caused by a severe imbalance in our bodies’ pH balance, which in turn causes inflammation leading to problems such as irritable bowel, Fibromyalgia and possibly cancer.
+That said, studies done by Dr Sebi and other such experts in human health and nutrition show that Fibromyalgia may be caused by a severe imbalance in our bodies’ pH balance, which in turn causes inflammation leading to problems such as irritable bowel, Fibromyalgia and possibly cancer.

 Below are a few starter points to keep in mind, food affects our brains as well as our bodies, so some of this stuff should definitely help with ‘fibro fog’.

 - Put more anti-inflammatory nutrients into your body